- See a full list of publications

 Penny's recent and upcoming publications reflect her interest in social-emotional dynamics in past societies and how to relate archaeological evidence to changes in emotional capacities in early prehistory.
-She has papers in Time and Mind and Cambridge Archaeological Journal on cognitive variability autism in prehistory, in Open Quaternary on the role of commitments and spite on human dispersal, in Journal of World Prehistory on the role of prestigious leaders in mesolithic societies, in Time and Mind on the evolution of compassion and its identification in the past and in World Archaeology on the role of trust and reputation in palaeolithic handaxe form and in Time and Mind on evolved attachment to objects in prehistory.
+She has papers in Cambridge Archaeological Journal, Time and Mind, Evolutionary Behavioural Sciences and Open Archaeology on cognitive variability and autism in prehistory, in Open Quaternary on the role of commitments and spite on human dispersal, in Journal of World Prehistory on the role of prestigious leaders in mesolithic societies, in Time and Mind and World Archaeology on the evolution of compassion and its identification in the past, in World Archaeology on the role of trust and reputation in palaeolithic handaxe form and in Time and Mind on evolved attachment to objects in prehistory.

 Penny has also pioneered research on GIS based landscape interpretation, extending this to incorporate site based stratigraphic modelling.
 Using material from her work at March Hill, she has been a leader in the development of new analytical and interpretative approaches to hunter-gatherer sites, a role reflected in her co-editing (with Geoff Bailey) of a major volume on the Mesolithic in Europe published by Cambridge University Press.